kitajs/docs/clients/scalar.md

 # Scalar

-Scalar lets you generate interactive API documentations from Swagger files.
+Scalar allows you to generate interactive API documentation from Swagger files.

-Kita brings it to the next level by automatic configuring everything for you.
+Kita brings it to the next level by automatically configuring everything for you.

 Simply by using Kita and navigating to `http://localhost:1227/reference`, you will see the interactive API documentation.